LizMarlowe-byte/Tech-writing-portfolio/Templates/API_Guide_Template.md

 ---

 ## Pagination

+Pagination allows you to retrieve large sets of data in smaller, manageable chunks by specifying limits and navigation parameters, ensuring efficient and consistent responses.

+{Describe the pagination requirements of the API.}

+**Example:**

 Two patterns are supported in the {Name of API} API:

 - [Offset Pagination](#offset-pagination): In the request, specify a limit (number of items per page) and an offset or page number.
 For example, you can use the query parameters **limit=50&page=2** to limit the response to 50 items a page, starting with page 2.